clemlozi1/alx-pre_course/README.md

-welcome to my new updated file
+welcome to my new updated file.
+Last question on updating